Skip to content

 Secondary button

-The secondary mouse button opens either the editing popup menu or, with the Shift-key, the settings popup memu.
+The secondary mouse button opens either the editing pop-up menu or, with the Shift-key, the settings pop-up memu.